 The European Patent Office (EPO) is not an EU institution, so there are no changes for patents.

-Generally the public doesn’t have a good understanding of intellectual properties.
+BACK TO LIST OF FAQ CONTACT USGenerally the public doesn’t have a good understanding of intellectual properties.
 The language people use is often imprecise and frequently confuses copyright, trademarks and patents.
 This isn’t a problem and it can all be clarified.
 Briefly, a patent is for an invention, something novel; a trade mark is what you call your product when marketing it or a logo to that end, and copyright is complex.

 See our sections on Trade Marks, Copyright, and Patents for general guidance or contact us if you have a specific enquiry.

-A domain name does not protect your business name – a registered trade mark does.
+BACK TO LIST OF FAQ CONTACT USA domain name does not protect your business name – a registered trade mark does.

 Domain names have always been a weak intellectual property, and as they proliferate with the new gTLDs (Generic Top Level Domains) that is more so.
 Domain registrars are commercial businesses who will happily offer someone your-business.com even though you have registered yourbusiness.com.
 If your business name isn't a registered trade mark it is very difficult to prevent infringement.
 However, in the event that a domain name conflict is a commercial problem for you, there are procedures for taking down or transferring a domain name.
 Please contact us if you need further advice on this.